 3.7.1.
-The academy will inform the child's parent if a decision has been made to refuse their child a place at the academy for which they have applied, this will include the reason why admission was refused, information about the right to appeal, deadlines and contact details.
-Any appeal is before an independent admissions appeal panel.
+The academy will inform the child's parent if a decision has been made to refuse their child aplace at Admissions Policy 2026-2027 the academy for which they have applied, this will include the reason why admission was refused, information about the right to appeal, deadlines and contact details.
+Any appealis before an independent admissions appeal panel.

-1 A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.
+&lt;sup>1A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole ormain purpose is to benefit society.

-2 Fair Access Protocols may only be used to place vulnerable and/or hard to place children Admissions Policy 2025-2026
+&lt;sup>2 Fair Access Protocols may only be used to place vulnerable and/or hard to place children

 - 3.7.2.
 A timetable for organising and hearing appeals will be set and published on the academy's website by 28 February each year for the normal admissions round.
-The academy will inform OAT's Head of Governance of any admissions appeals. - 3.7.3.
-A child is allowed to be on the academy waiting list while an appeal is lodged, and the appeal will not affect their position on the list.
+The academy will informOAT's Head of Governance of any admissions appeals. - 3.7.3.
+A child is allowed to be on the academy waiting list while an appeal is lodged, and the appealwill not affect their position on the list.